FrancesCoronel/personal-website-v3/content/posts/2019-03-08-diablo-valley-college.md

 ---

 I spoke to a group of students from Diablo Valley College about my work at Slack with Q&A after and a brief tour of the Slack HQ office beforehand.

+"I want to thank you so much for coordinating this tour for STEM In Color.
+Our group members had a tremendous time, and we all walked away feeling inspired." - Adeola Morren

+"Thank you again for the wonderful tour and information.
+It was super helpful :)" - Pratistha Maharjan